 We aim to make Broadheath Primary school accessible to everyone.
-Most of our school is on the ground floor with no steps to negotiate.
+Our Accessibility Plan ensures that most of our school is on the ground floor with no steps to negotiate.
 Where there are steps, there is also a ramp.
-Our classrooms upstairs are accessible by a lift.
-We have three disabled toilets available across the building.
+Our classrooms upstairs are accessible by stairs or a lift.
+We have three accessible toilets available across the building.
 Wherever possible we will use adapted equipment to make the school and curriculum accessible to all.
 The building is fully wheelchair accessible.
 Parent carers who do not speak English as a first language will be matched with other parents who can translate for them.
+We also have staff members who are bilingual and support where they can, to translate.